 - Ask for help cutting proteins into smaller pieces.

-- Increase consumption of whole grains (whole grain rice, breads).
+- Increase consumption of whole grains (such as whole-grain rice or breads).

 - Consult a nutritionist or registered dietitian to plan a healthy, gradual weight loss program.

 - Eat three nutritious meals a day, but limit portion sizes.

 - Be mindful that a diet too strict or low in calories may decrease your energy.